 If the University determines that there is an articulable and significant threat to the health or safety of a student or other individuals, FERPA allows disclosure of information from education records to appropriate parties whose knowledge of the information is necessary to protect the health and safety of the student or other individuals.
-For the purpose of this policy the King University President, Vice President for Student Affairs, the Provost, the Director of Safety and Security, Chief Financial Officer, Vice President for Academic Affairs, or the Coordinator for Residence Life are the King University employees authorized to make the determination of a health and safety emergency related to releasing student information.
+For the purpose of this policy the King University President, Vice

+President for Student Affairs, the Director of Safety and Security, Chief Financial Officer, or the Vice President for Academic Affairs, are the King University employees authorized to make the determination of a health and safety emergency related to releasing student information.